-Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxyl acid, azelaic acid, TCA or phenols are used to peel off the uppermost damaged layer of the skin. n this way new, lighter and healthier skin is revealed.
-Chemical peels are available in different types, depending on the strength of chemicals used.
-TCA peels and cosmelan mask are mostly used for treating pigmentation disorders.
-Cosmelan mask is suitable for face only.
+Chemical peels: It is the treatment in which chemicals of different strengths such as glycolic acid, alpha hydroxy acid, azelaic acid, TCA, or phenols are used to peel off the uppermost damaged layer of the skin. n this way new, lighter and healthier skin is revealed.
+Chemical peels are available in different types, depending on the strength of the chemicals used.
+TCA peels and cosmelan masks are mostly used for treating pigmentation disorders.
+Cosmelan mask is suitable for the face only.
 However, TCA peel is beneficial for treating melasma on other parts of the body as well.

 Laser treatment: A number of lasers have been used for the treatment of melasma.
 Alexandrite laser is mostly used for treating melasma.
 However, the fractional CO2 laser is also a suitable option.
 Laser is effective in breaking down the pigment that is accumulated even in the deeper layers of skin.
 It uses intense, focused light to break down the dark pigment in the skin.
 When done properly, lasers have the best results for melasma treatment.

 IPL (Intense Pulsed Light) therapy: IPL is the most effective treatment for melasma.
 Unlike lasers, IPL uses intense broadband light to break down the dark pigment and reduce melasma.
 Although IPL delivers energy to both superficial and deep layers of the skin, the topmost layer is spared from any damage.
 Besides melasma, IPL is effective for treating freckles and age spots too.